scalikejdbc/scalikejdbc/readme.md

 ## DB object

 `scalikejdbc.DB` is the basic class in using this library.

-`scalikejdbc.DB` object manages DB connection, and also provides active sessions and transaction operations.
+It manages DB connection and also provides active sessions and transaction operations.

 ### Connection Management